 The Foundation is co-funded by the European Commission and the 42 countries of the Union for the Mediterranean and its contracting procedures are in line with the EU procedures stipulated in the Practical Guide to Contract procedures for EU external actions.

 The challenging and high-profile position of Executive Director of the Anna Lindh Foundation comprises the following main responsibilities:

-According to the ALF Status, the Executive Director shall be the legal representative of the Foundation.
+According to the Statute of the ALF, the Executive Director shall be the legal representative of the Foundation.

 We look for

-Based on the above, the following are the proposed criteria for evaluation of eligible applications for the purpose of short-listing for interview for the post of ALF Executive Director:
+Based on the above, the following are the proposed criteria for evaluation of eligible applications for the purpose of preparing a short-list for interviews for the post of ALF Executive Director:

-- The candidate shall be fluent in English and French and in one of the Mediterranean Partner Country languages.
+· The candidate shall be fluent in English and French, knowledge of one of the Mediterranean Partner Country languages would be an asset.

 Selection and appointment

 In accordance with the ALF statute, the Executive Director shall be appointed by the Board of Governors for a term of office of maximum three years.
 The Board of Governors will vote for one candidate out of the short list presented by the European Commission.
-As part of this selection procedure, candidates may be called for an interview with the selection committee members, indicatively in January or February 2018.
+As part of this selection procedure, candidates may be called for an interview with the selection committee members, indicatively in October 2020.

 The selected candidate will have to abide by the national fiscal regulation applicable to him/her.